 One of the first things you will notice is the screen; it’s big, it’s beautiful and most of all, it’s AMOLED.
 This means you can check out your stats at a glance and with ease.

 The design is also pretty great, I’ve certainly turned some heads at the gym, and the same heads didn’t even bother when I was wearing other trackers.

 The inclusion of a built-in heart rate tracking makes it one of the best fitness trackers with heart rate monitor easily.
 You can also leave your phone at home because there is a built-in GPS in the Gear Fit 2 Pro.
 The fitness band can also receive all the Smartwatch notifications you may need and even reply to emails and text with preprogrammed messages.
-It won’t be wrong to consider it the best fitness tracker watch of 2018 either.
+It won’t be wrong to consider it the best fitness tracker watch either.

 Samsung Gear Fit 2 Pro combines the great fitness tracker with some smartwatch features to provide you a well-rounded experience.
 There were several factors that gravitated us towards this fitness tracker; one of the biggest ones was the design.
 It looks really beautiful when worn and also one of the most comfortable fitness trackers around.